What is myopia?

 What is Myopia Management?

 Myopia Management (also known as Myopia Control) aims to slow the progression of myopia in children through the use of specialised contact lenses.
-At Cameron Optometry our expertise in contact lenses allows us to provide the most advanced options available based on up to date research, which has found Myopia Management contact lenses can slow the progression of myopia by up to 50%.
+At Cameron Optometry our expertise in contact lenses allows us to provide the most advanced options available based on up to date research, which has found Myopia Management contact lenses can slow the progression of myopia by over 50%.

 How do the contact lenses work?